brujoand/blog.brujordet.no/content/post/devops/Building-a-delivery-platform.md

 you are dealing with people and change.
 I highly recommended the book [Thinking, Fast and Slow](https://en.wikipedia.org/wiki/Thinking,_Fast_and_Slow) by Daniel Kahneman.
-It casts some light on cognitive biases and how we tend to think either reactively and instinctively or logically and analytically.
-It's crucial that we can identify both and even appeal to logic when needed.
+It casts some light on cognitive biases and how we tend to think either reactively and instinctively or logically and analytically depending on a multitude of factors.
+It's crucial that we can identify both ways of thinking and even appeal to logic when needed.

 ## Unified support channels
 So we've started to on board teams and everything is going great!
 But what is